LoginRadius/engineering-portal/content/guest-post/build-a-progressive-web-app-with-react/index.md

 ```
 To explain the command above, it can be broken down to this structure:

-- npx = every npm command needs to start with npm (or essentially with whatever node package manager you have installed, but for us we're using 'npx' which comes with npm version 5.2.0) and this will help us run npm packages and takes care of many [features](https://nodejs.dev/learn/the-npx-nodejs-package-runner)
+**npx**: every npm command needs to start with npm (or essentially with whatever node package manager you have installed, but for us we're using 'npx' which comes with npm version 5.2.0) and this will help us run npm packages and takes care of many [features](https://nodejs.dev/learn/the-npx-nodejs-package-runner)

-- create-react-app = this command initiates the popular Create React App utility that helps you to build the starter react project
+**create-react-app**: this command initiates the popular Create React App utility that helps you to build the starter react project

-- name-of-our-PWA-app = this is a filler title to your application, name the app to whatever you would like (I've used the default 'my-app' name for mine)
+**name-of-our-PWA-app**: this is a filler title to your application, name the app to whatever you would like (I've used the default 'my-app' name for mine)

-- —template = this is a argument, when you have a argument you essentially enabling an option in the same command, for us we want to specify a specific template for our starter react application
+**—template**: this is a argument, when you have a argument you essentially enabling an option in the same command, for us we want to specify a specific template for our starter react application

-- cra-template-pwa = the name of the PWA template for our PWA react application
+**cra-template-pwa**: the name of the PWA template for our PWA react application

 Hitting 'Enter' after this command should initiate the build our our starter PWA React application, you should see a stream of prompts in your command line interface.
 It may take a few minutes, but if you are able to see this screen after the command, you have the project!